iaincollins/iaincollins/README.md

 # 🙎🏻‍♂️ About me

 _I'm an engineering lead with 20-30 years experience developing cross platform software for the web, desktop, server, mobile and networks (including core networks) with contributions to open source spanning over two decades.
-I've worked in startups, large enterprises, on non-profit/civic-tech and started two companies (and far too many side projects).
-I work at [Unity](https://unity.com/) on [Gaming Services](https://unity.com/solutions/gaming-services)._
+I've worked in startups, large enterprises, on non-profit/civic-tech and started two companies (and far too many side projects)._

+_I live in the UK and I work at [Unity](https://unity.com/) on game backend in [Unity Gaming Services](https://unity.com/solutions/gaming-services)._

 # ✍ Side Projects

-Most of my public work on GitHub is on personal side projects and these span a lot of languages, platforms and types of software.
+Most of my work on GitHub is on personal side projects and spans different types of software.
+Not everything is public.

 I've highlighted some recent side projects below.
 [I also sometimes write about stuff on Medium](https://iaincollins.medium.com/).